-The Recipient Email form appears on the right side of the page (see Figure 46: Use the Recipient Email form to specify who will receive the guest passes via email on page 148).
+The Recipient Email form appears on the right side of the page (see the figure below).

 - 3. Click Add New. - 4.
 In the box that appears below, type the email address to which you want to send the guest passes. - 5.
-To add another recipient, click Add New again, and then type another email address. - 6.
+To add another recipient, click Add Newagain, and then type another email address. - 6.
 When you have finished adding all the email recipients, click Send Email.